sav-che/TL-2/Authors/Wright, Charles {std. C. Wright}.md

-> [!cite] BHL link: this entry starts at [page 464](https://www.biodiversitylibrary.org/item/103250#page/524/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 464](https://www.biodiversitylibrary.org/page/33066804) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Wright, Charles (1811-1885), American botanical collector; studied at Yale College 1831-1835; private teacher at Natchez, Mississippi 1836-1837; teacher in Zarvala and Rutersville, Texas 1837-1847; volunteer in the U.S. Army 1847-1848 during the Mexican war, collected for Asa Gray in the Mexican Boundary Region; 1849-1850 with the U.S. Army from San Antonio to El Paso on the Rio Grande; teacher in Central Texas 1850-1852; botanist and surveyor on the Graham Boundary Survey 1851-1852; returned to Cambridge, Mass.; on the North Pacific Exploring Expedition under capt.
 Ringgold and comm.
 J. Rodgers 1853-1855; visited Nicaragua 1855; collected in Cuba on various trips 1856-1867; working at Cambridge 1867-1871; visited Sto.
 Domingo 1871; working in Cambridge from 1871-1876; in retirement at Wethersfield, Conn.
-1876-1885. (*C. Wright*).
+1876-1885.
+**Abbreviated name**: *C. Wright*

 #### Herbarium and types